scramjs/johnny-five-elements/README.md

 </jfive-board>
 ```

 We are currently working to support the entire Johnny-Five API.
-See which components have been implemented in the [Components section](#components).
+See which elements have been implemented in the [Elements section](#Elements).
 We could also use your help.
 To see what needs working on go to the [What's Next? section](#whats-next).

 For more background information, see the following resources:
 * [Universal Web Components article](https://scotch.io/bar-talk/universal-web-components)